How Many People Die in Car Accidents?

 (Reuters)

 One way to gauge the fatality rate in road accidents is to compare fatalities against total miles traveled.
-This is a second meaningful way to analyze how many people die in car accidents in the US.
+This rate has dropped by 6.4% compared to the same period in 2024.

 (World Health Organization)